How to have a paperless office

 The more areas of business you can move to the cloud, including accounts and payroll, the less you'll have to worry about technical support and file format issues.

-Work with your staff to ensure they can handle and process electronic documents, such as invoices.
+Work with your people to ensure they can handle and process electronic documents, such as invoices.

-Give your staff a printing budget and reward them for printing fewer documents.
+Give your employees a printing budget and reward them for printing fewer documents.

 Document scanners are reasonably cheap and can store paperwork in PDF format.
 Even better, use a data capture tool to capture bills and receipts by email, mobile, desktop or scanner and extract the data automatically into your accounting software.